variejs/docs/authentication.md

 HTTP request protection require you to specify which guard to use to access that authenticated route.

-For example : We have two guards "user", "admin".
-To access the request "disableUser" we may need to use different credentials than our default of "user".
-We can tell that request that we wish to use the "admin" guards authentication.
+For example : If you have two guards "user", "admin".
+To access the request "disableUser" you may need to use different credentials than our default of "user".
+Youre able to tell that request that it needs "admin" guards authentication.

 ```js